vmware-tanzu/tanzu-dev-portal/content/guides/architectural-design-records-what-were-the-engineers-thinking/index.md

 When describing the importance of the decision:
 * Highlight your pain points.
 Example: Before forking the codebase, it had multiple projects working off the same repository.
 This led to situations where one project altered a UI component of another project, causing strange behavior across the other apps.
 * Consider framing the issue in terms of development speed.
 Everyone understands the pain of delayed releases, as that delays customer satisfaction (and customer money).
-Example: Before we forked the codebase, the strange behaviors required teams to debug, coordinate, and prioritize fixes that wouldn’t cause regressions in the other apps.
+Example: Before we forked the codebase, the strange behaviors required teams to spend time debugging, coordinating, and prioritizing fixes to avoid regressions in the other apps.
 * Avoid describing the solution immediately.
 It’s very easy to cling to the first idea that comes, but it may not be the best one.
 Give your mind (and the readers) time to think of their own solutions.
 This part of the ADR should highlight what we knew at the time.
 In the project I worked on, forking the project was the third of four ideas we considered.

 When describing your solution: